wilsonte-umich/mdi-suite-template/README.md

 mdi add -p -s https://github.com/GIT_USER/NAME-mdi-tools.git mdi add -p -s GIT_USER/NAME-mdi-tools # either format works
 ```

+In this way, users can maintain an extended MDI installation that carries potentially
+many unrelated tool suites in a one place, called from a single 'mdi' command target.

+### Public vs. private distributions

 If your repository is public (recommended), anyone will be able to perform the steps
 above to use your tools.